Top 5 Food Markets in Paris

 The oldest one: Marché des Enfants Rouges

 Housed in a renovated orphanage, this historic covered market offers farmer’s market fare as well as amazing dining options!
-Here you’ll find fresh produce, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
+Here you’ll find fresh products, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
 Traditional French crêpes, tasty Japanese bentos, Caribbean specialities and Moroccan couscous are just a few of the options available at the Marché des Enfants Rouges.
 After shopping or a stop for lunch at the market, you can go for a walk through the charming Marais area.
 I really think the little streets in this neighbourhood are best explored on foot!

 Marché des Enfants Rouges: 39 Rue de Bretagne, 75003 Paris